lebpac/lebpac.github.io/evans-lake.md

 </div>
 {% endcomment %}

-Evans Lake can only accommodate _120 people_, so register early to get a spot.
+Evans Lake can only accommodate 120 people, so register early to get a spot.

 Once you register, you'll receive a confirmation email from the organizing committee within 48 hours.
-Payment is then due within one week via _Interac_ e-Transfer to:
+Payment is then due within one week via Interac e-Transfer to:

-*	Name: LEB PAC
+- Name: LEB PAC
-*	Email address: treasurer@lebpac.ca
+- Email address: treasurer@lebpac.ca

 Medical, liability, and activity waivers will be sent out later in the spring.

 ### Cancellation policy

-*	Evans Lake will reimburse camp/food costs for medical reasons up to two weeks before camp ($250 per person).
+*	Evans Lake will reimburse camp/food costs for medical reasons up to two weeks before camp ($275 per person).
 There are no refunds within two weeks of camp as food orders are finalized.
-*	The organizing committee will keep the remaining $45 to cover pre-paid costs (insurance, counsellor fees, arts and crafts supplies).
+*	The organizing committee will keep the remaining funds to cover pre-paid costs (insurance, counsellor fees, arts and crafts supplies).
-*	If a surplus remains after the camp is finished, we may be able to reimburse some of the $45 to those who cancelled.
+*	If a surplus remains after the camp is finished, we may be able to reimburse some of the funds to those who cancelled.

 ## FAQ